 There are a lot of things that are preached as “truths” when working at a startup.
 However, they’re not actually true once you take the time to dig under the covers.
 For example, people say that the best product usually wins.
 That’s something I’ve been preached to, understood, and internalized as true.
-Eventually, you realize they’re not absolute truths and it’s a little heartbreaking.
+Eventually, you realize they’re not absolute product truths and it’s a little heartbreaking.

 There’s a lot of other factors at play regarding your business and competitors.
 So, the idea that the best product always is nice, it’s a really great theory to have- but in the real world it does not actually play out.